maxeatbug/envSwap/README.md

-# This is NOT a port of HBL to Aroma and NOT an application to use ELF applications on Aroma.
+# This is <ins>NOT</ins> a port of HBL to Aroma and NOT an application to use ELF applications on Aroma.

 ## Wii U Environment Swapper